Domminique/Sentiment_Analysis_using_Neural_Networks/README.md

         self.layer_0 *= 0

         for word in review.split(" "):
-            # NOTE: This if-check was not in the version of this method created in Project 2,
-            #       and it appears in Andrew's Project 3 solution without explanation.
-            #       It simply ensures the word is actually a key in word2index before
+            # NOTE: It simply ensures the word is actually a key in word2index before
             #       accessing it, which is important because accessing an invalid key
             #       with raise an exception in Python.
 This allows us to ignore unknown
             #       words encountered in new reviews.